zowe/zac/process/roles.md

 # Zowe project role definitions

 The Zowe sub-project will generally have the following roles defined within the development community.
 The purpose of this document is to define those roles.
-It's expected that sub-projects will have more specific defintion of the roles as it pertains to that sub-project's community.
+It's expected that sub-projects will have more specific definition of the roles as it pertains to that sub-project's community.

 ## Adopters